 “For he knew that for envy they had delivered him.”
 Matthew 27:18

 Both envy and jealousy can eventually lead to anger, hatred, and misery, spiral into depression, and even cause behaviors we may later regret.

 Do you ever feel envy or jealousy in motherhood?

 When I said “thou shalt not covet another mom’s life,” I didn’t necessarily mean that you are not to feel jealousy or envy ever.
-I have felt jealousy and envy countless times, and I still continue to find myself looking at someone else’s life and finding they have what I want or feeling like I could lose what I have and is so precious to me.
+I have felt jealousy and envy countless times, especially “mom envy,” when someone enjoys a close relationship with her own mother.

 And since I don’t claim to have found the cure or think I’ve reached any level of perfection or enlightenment where I won’t ever feel jealous or envious, what I’m proposing is that we know the difference between jealousy and envy, identify exactly where we are feeling envy and where we are feeling jealousy, and to use tools to manage and deal with these emotions in a healthy way.